• Skip to primary navigation

 HEMP SEEDS – Hemp is a complete protein and has a nutty taste.
 It is also rich in iron, magnesium and Omega-3s that are vital for our health.

-CHIA SEEDS – These little seeds are a great source of Omega -3 fatty acids, fibre, protein and calcium.
+CHIA SEEDS – These little seeds are a great source of Omega -3 fatty acids, fibre, Vitamin C, protein and calcium.
 Add them in or sprinkle on top of your smoothie or smoothie bowl.

 FLAXSEED – Flaxseed can be another source of protein in your breakfast smoothie along with lignans, antioxidants and fatty acids that help to prevent fine lines and wrinkles.